abhikr360/NLP_assignments/Readme.md

 program q2.py.
 In case they are ommitted, by default this program considers 'out_1_b.txt' as train file and 'out_1_b_full.txt' as test file.
-First I remove "<s>" from file we care about only end of sentence in this problem.
+First I remove opening tag '<s>' from file because we care about only end of sentence in this problem.
 Window size is hyperparameter.
 I tuned it using cross-validation.
 I create 24 dimensional multihot representation for each punctuation mark.
 This multi-hot representation depends on the characters present